Want to save money on your car insurance? Find and compare free custom quotes here.

 If you have a comprehensive coverage policy, you can also add towing coverage.
 If your car needs to be towed due to something like a dead battery or an accident, you can use this coverage.
 You can also add labor coverage to cover the cost of delivering and installing parts to the location where your vehicle broke down.
 Some companies refer to this coverage as roadside assistance.

-Consider the benefits of collision insurance as well as the costs.
+Consider the benefits as well as the costs.
 Insurance requires a monthly premium, and when you need to use your insurance, you will have to pay the deductible — your cost out of pocket before insurance kicks in.
 You can choose the premium and deductible when you purchase a policy.

 If your vehicle is older and you feel comfortable replacing it if necessary, collision insurance may not be important.
 Get a quote from a few different insurance companies and see if the cost of collision insurance is worth it in your situation.